We all want something that’s quick and easy for a weeknight dinner – but what if it could be healthy too? My vegan red beans and rice are the answer.

 Are all red beans vegan?

 Zatarain’s red beans are vegetarian, but not vegan.
-Also they are no gluten-free in case you needed to know.
+Also, they are not gluten-free in case you needed to know.

 Are red beans and rice gluten-free?